YunshanDYS/YunshanDYS.github.io/_pages/about.md

     <p> Austin, TX </p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hiiiiii!
+Welcome to my homepage!
+I will be a postdoctoral fellow in Department of Applied Mathematics and Statistics at Johns Hopkins University, under the supervision of Prof. Yanxun Xu.
+I completed my PhD in Statistics and Data Science at the University of Texas at Austin supervised by Prof. Peter Müller.
+Prior to UT Austin, I earned a Bachelor’s degree in Math from Fudan University in China.